Illegal immigration: Incentivising dangerous migration routes

-Each year there are several hundred deaths along the Mexico–United States border of immigrants crossing the border illegally.
+Each year, there several hundred migrant deaths along the Mexico–United States border are reported, as immigrants cross the border illegally.
 Death by exposure occurs in the deserts of Southwestern United States during the hot summer season.
-In 2016 there were approximately 8,000 migrant deaths, with about 63% of deaths occurring within the Mediterranean.
+In 2016, there were approximately 8,000 migrant deaths, with about 63% of deaths occurring within the Mediterranean.
 In some regions, people that are still en route to their destination country are also sometimes kidnapped, for example for ransom.
 In some instances, they are also tortured, raped, and killed if the requested ransom does not arrive.
 One case in point is the Eritrean migrants that are en route to Israel.
 A large number of them are captured in North Sinai (Egypt) and Eastern Sudan and held in the buildings in North Sinai.